NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 @sec:methods_parareal highlights the PA's nature of being quasi-embarrassingly-parallel i.e. the performance of the algorithm scales with the number of threads, while still being bottlenecked by a periodic sequential process.
 That being said, the previous discussion ignores the details and nuances of implementing the PA including the actual form of the threads.
 The primary goal of this work is to provide two new implementation models that both take advantage of increased parallelism and allow easy scaling: using the massively parallel architecture of graphics processing units (GPUs), and the scalability of distributed systems.
 Instances of these implementations are also provided @Chapman_PararealGPU_jl.

 The PA as defined in @alg:parareal does not change in it _what_ it does when implemented to use GPUs, but rather _how_ it does.
 There are several issues that arise when utilizing general-purpose GPU computing (GPGPU) such as the GPU needing to wait until the CPU tells it to do something, better performance with less precision, and the restriction to using primitive types like "ints" and "floats".
-Though, the biggest issue is the need to consider the movement of data between RAM and VRAM, or more generally host memory and device memory; considering unshared memory spaces will be even more important in section @sec:distributed.
+Though, the biggest issue is the need to consider the movement of data between RAM and VRAM, or more generally host memory and device memory; considering unshared memory spaces will be even more important in section @sec:methods_distributed.

 The distributed-based implementation focuses on distributing problems across multiple remote machines.
 These machines solve their problems simultaneously with the other machines, thus achieving a form of parallelism only limited by the number of accessible machines.
 These problems could either arise from the coarse propagation of a single root problem, yielding a "problem tree" (/* @diag:problem_tree */) where each machine would create-distribute-collect its own set of problems, or if there are multiple "true root" problems e.g. a system of ODEs.

 The GPU- and distribution-based methods can be combined to further parallelize solving an initial value problem.
-If each of the machines available to the distributed network has at least one GPU (a single machine can have multiple; more details in @sec:distributed), this implementation will automatically identify, manage, and use all of them.
+If each of the machines available to the distributed network has at least one GPU (a single machine can have multiple; more details in @sec:methods_distributed), this implementation will automatically identify, manage, and use all of them.
 Thus these methods can be composed to provide a scalable model of parallel-in-time integration for equations of motion.

 // #figure(
 //   // replace with diagram of problem tree